niclasw63/majpaj/README.md

 # majpaj
-General repositiry for my Raspberry Pi projects and testings
+General repository for my Raspberry Pi projects and testings

+This will be used for miscellanous projects on my Raspberries